 Can You Delete a System Protected Partition

-- EFI System Partition: referred to as ESP, it is a small partition (usually around 100MB) you can find on a hard disk drive or solid-state drive.
+- EFI System Partition: Referred to as ESP, it is a small partition (usually around 100MB) on a hard disk drive or solid-state drive.
 It is formatted with FAT32 and used by computers adhering to the Unified Extensible Firmware Interface (UEFI).
-The UEFI firmware will start to load files saved on the ESP to initialize the installed operating systems and various programs & applications whenever the computer boots up.
+The UEFI firmware will start to load files saved on the ESP to initialize the installed operating systems and various programs and applications whenever the computer boots up.

-- Recovery Partition: the recovery partition is a partition you can find on the system hard drive; it’s able to help you restore the factory settings of your operating system (OS) when a system failure occurs.
+- Recovery Partition: The recovery partition is a partition you can find on the system hard drive.
+It’s able to help you restore the factory settings of your operating system (OS) when a system failure occurs.
 No drive letter is assigned to the recovery partition, so you can’t see it in File Explorer.
-(How to fix the operating system not found error?)

-- OEM Partition: the OEM partition is considered as the factory default recovery section; the OEM partition is similar to the recovery partition, they are both designed for system recovery or factory restore.
-If system failures occur, it can help you restore your system to its original state without using the OS installation disk.
+- OEM Partition: The OEM partition is the factory default recovery section.
+It is similar to the recovery partition.
+Both of them are designed for system recovery or factory restoration.
+If system failures occur, the OEM partition can help you restore the system to its original state without using the OS installation disk.
 You can usually find this partition on an HP, Dell, or Lenovo computer.

-- System Reserved partition: the special “System Reserved” partition will be created when you install Windows on a clean disk.
-Also, it’s not assigned with a drive letter.
-It contains the boot manager & boot configuration data and the startup files used for BitLocker drive encryption.
-(What about the BitLocker drive encryption recovery?)
+- System Reserved Partition: The special “System Reserved” partition will be created when you install Windows on a clean disk.
+It contains the boot manager, boot configuration data, and the startup files used for BitLocker drive encryption.

-4 main components are included in the EFI system partition: boot loaders, system utilities, device drivers, and data files.
-The EFI system partition is where the Windows operating systems can start from, so you shouldn’t delete it unless you’re in 2 special cases:
+The EFI system partition includes 4 main components: boot loaders, system utilities, device drivers, and data files.
+The EFI system partition is where the Windows operating system can start from, so you shouldn’t delete it unless you’re in 2 special cases:

 - You want to delete the EFI system partition from an external hard drive or backup hard drive.

-- You have installed two or more operating systems (two or more ESP have been created) and you plan to delete one of them.
+- You have installed two or more operating systems (two or more ESPs have been created).

 How to Delete a Protected EFI System Partition